 To make No Knead Baguette, simply mix the flour, yeast and water the night before, let rest for 10-18 hours.
 Rise for 1-2 hours, Shape by just stretching the dough into “breadsticks.”
 Nestle in toppings, brush with olive oil and bake 500F for 15-20 minutes.

 I’m thrilled to share that I’m featured on Oprah’s website!

-I’m a lazy lazy baker.
+I’m a lazy baker.

 Mix together bread flour, salt, sugar, yeast, water.
 This is the night before and the boys are making bread in their PJ’s.

 If it’s winter.
-Your “room temperature” might be different that mine.
+Your “room temperature” might be too cold.
 If your house is cold, put the bowl in the warm spot.
 Or you could let the dough hang out for 24 hours to give the chilly yeast more time to do its magic.

 And if your house is REALLY cold, put the dang bowl under your covers and cuddle with it 😉

 Once you’ve let it hang for 10-18 hours, scrape the dough out on your floured counter.
 Wet your hands and fold the dough over a couple of times to shape it into a flattened ball.
 Wet hands prevents the dough from sticking to your hands.